 In January 1877, although Daubigny by then was nearly 41, he became one of four students admitted to the French section of the Montreal Veterinary College, which was affiliated with McGill College.
 Duncan McNab McEachran*, the director of the veterinary school, recognized his skill in communication and in 1879, when his studies were completed, hired him to direct the French section.
 Daubigny continued in this capacity until 1885 and at the same time carried on a private practice with L.-H. Bergeron.

-At the age of 60, Daubigny renamed his institution, which was now located in premises formerly occupied by the faculty of medicine, and it became the École de Médecine Comparée et de Science Vétérinaire de Montréal.
-He also delegated many of his teaching responsibilities to his son François-Théodule Daubigny, who had joined him in Canada in 1882 and had been a teaching veterinarian since 1889.
-He also decided to move to a large property in Terrebonne and to become involved in preventing the spread of animal disease, a work being organized in the late 19th century.
+At the age of 59, Daubigny renamed his institution, which was now located in premises formerly occupied by the faculty of medicine, and it became the École de Médecine Comparée et de Science Vétérinaire de Montréal.
+He also delegated many of his teaching responsibilities to his son François-Théodule Daubigny*, who had joined him in Canada in 1882 and had been a teaching veterinarian since 1889.
+As well, he decided to move to a large property in Terrebonne and to become involved in preventing the spread of animal disease, a pursuit being organized in the late 19th century.